 Proposal 5: The following clarifications can be added in TS 38.106 for the requirements which are applicable for NCR-Fwd and NCR MT.

-The requirement shall apply to the uplink and downlink of the Repeater.
+The requirement shall apply to the uplink and downlink of the NR RF Repeater.

+The requirement shall apply to the BS side and UE side of the NCR-Fwd.

+The requirement shall apply to NCR-MT.